Use of Numbering Sequences

 Format of Identifiers

-MYOB Advanced generates numbers or object IDs for a numbering sequence as alphanumeric strings.
+MYOB Acumatica generates numbers or object IDs for a numbering sequence as alphanumeric strings.
 The precise format of the numbers is defined by the numbering sequence settings, such as the start number and the end number, specified on the Numbering Sequences (CS201010) form.
 The same number of characters must be used for all number settings (Start Number, End Number, Last Number, and Warning Number) in a numbering sequence; the system issues a warning if the format of any of these settings differs.

 A numbering sequence may have numbers that start with a prefix, an alphanumeric string that ends in an alphabetic character.
 The system automatically detects a prefix in the start number when alphabetic characters are used.
 If a prefix is used, auto-numbering is applied to only the rightmost numeric positions.
 The same prefix must be used for the start, warning, and end numbers.